Sidney Blumenthal: Alleged breaches of journalistic norms

 In 1995, when Blumenthal was named the chief Washington correspondent for The New Yorker, the position was one of the most prestigious in American journalism.
 His tenure in the position proved tumultuous, with several of his colleagues alleging that Blumenthal's journalism exhibited extreme bias in favor of then-President Bill Clinton and First Lady Hillary Clinton, that Blumenthal was informally providing political and public relations advice to the Clintons while covering both of them, and that Blumenthal was engaged in disparaging and attacking The New Yorker colleagues whom he believed were writing too critically of the Clintons.
-The Washington Post media critic Howard Kurtz wrote at the time: "Peter Boyer, a New Yorker writer, says Blumenthal tried to sabotage his story about the Travelgate affair last year.
-Boyer says he mentioned the piece to his colleague after learning that Blumenthal had lunched with Clinton's friend Harry Thomason on the day the Hollywood producer pushed for the firing of the White House travel office employees...

-Boyer says he was later told by Harry Thomason or his wife, Linda Bloodworth-Thomason, that Blumenthal had warned them Boyer was anti-Clinton and planned to smear them, leading to a series of legal threats against the magazine.
-Boyer, who fired off an angry memo to New Yorker Editor Tina Brown, accuses Blumenthal of journalistic corruption".
+Peter Boyer, a New Yorker writer, made allegations claiming Blumenthal tried to sabotage his story about the Travelgate affair.
+Boyer said that he was later told by either Harry Thomason or his wife, Linda Bloodworth-Thomason, that Blumenthal had warned them that Boyer was anti-Clinton and planned to smear them; this led to a series of legal threats against the magazine.
+Boyer, who fired off a memo to New Yorker editor Tina Brown, accused Blumenthal of journalistic corruption.

 Personal life

-Blumenthal lives in Washington, D.C. with his wife, Jacqueline (née Jordan).
-The couple married in 1976, and have two sons, journalists Max, editor of The Grayzone website, and Paul Blumenthal, a political writer for The Huffington Post.
+Blumenthal lives in Washington, D.C., with his wife, Jacqueline (née Jordan).
+The couple married in 1976, and have two sons, journalists Max, editor of The Grayzone website, and Paul Blumenthal, a political writer for HuffPost.